bkesterbyld/fabulous-oregano/content/pages/pricing.md

           location (Western US, Eastern US, Europe, Asia) your domain runs on but we are not providing you either databases or instances.
 You get a slice of our overall compute.
-      - question: What's a domain?
+      - question: What's a user?
         answer: >+
           A user is any person or system that needs to login in to your bitdomain(s).